xo/xo/README.md

 no longer aligned.
 As such, after a round of standardizing names, dropping accumulated cruft, and adding a small number of relationship changes to the schema, the various codebases were fixed to match the schema changes.
-After that was determined to be a success, the next target was a rewrite the backend services in Go.
+After that was determined to be a success, the next target was to rewrite the backend services in Go.

-In order to keep a similar and consistent workflow for the developers, a code generator similar to what was previously used with PHP was written for Go.
+In order to keep a similar and consistent workflow for the developers, the previous code generator (written in PHP and Twig templates) was modified to generate Go code.
 Additionally, at this time, but tangential to the story here, the API definitions were ported from JSON to Protobuf to make use of its code generation abilities as well.

-xo is part of the fruits of those development efforts, and it is hoped that others will be able to use and expand xo to support other databases (SQL or otherwise).
+xo is the open source version of that code generation tool, and is the the fruits of those development efforts.
+It is hoped that others will be able to use and expand xo to support other databases, SQL or otherwise, and that xo can become a common tool in any Go developer's toolbox.

-Part of xo's goal is to avoid writing an ORM, or an ORM-like in Go, and to use type-safe, fast, and idiomatic Go code.
+Part of xo's goal is to avoid writing an ORM, or an ORM-like in Go, and to instead generate static, type-safe, fast, and idiomatic Go code.
 Additionally, the xo developers are of the opinion that relational databases should have proper, well-designed relationships and all the related definitions should reside within the database schema itself -- call it "self-documenting" schema. xo is an end to that pursuit.

 # Similar Projects #
 The following projects work with similar concepts as xo: